RunMat

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how atan works, line by line, in Rust.
+Read exactly how atan is executed, line by line, in Rust.

 About RunMat